zackumar/utsa-cs-bot/README.md

 4. Create course channels.
 	- There are two ways to do this.
 		- You can manually create every course channel and add the bot to it.
 		- In workplace settings > preferences, set `People who can create private channels` to `Everyone` and start the bot (or run `/updatelist reset`).
-You can set this back to your prefered setting after the bot has created the channels.
+You can set this back to your preferred setting after the bot has created the channels.

 5. Run the bot using `run.bat` or `run.sh`!